kodi-game/game.libretro.reicast/README.md

 ### Description

-Flycast is a fork of Reicast, a multi-platform Sega Dreamcast emulator.
+Reicast is a multi-platform Sega Dreamcast emulator.

 ### License